-Kazutomi: I don't buy a dictionary yet.
+- Kazutomi: I don't buy a dictionary yet.
 If you take me bookstore and choose my dictionary, I am delightful.
 Prepositions are very difficult for me.
 In Japan, when I take English Examinations, I lose points due to prepositions.
-Also, will meet you there.
+Also, I want to know about an idiom. - Teacher: Good.
+Let's go to the bookstore on Friday at 4:00.
+I will meet you there.
 I can't go today because we have a faculty meeting.
 So Friday at 4:00 outside the bookstore, OK?